-Lucinda Burgess lives in London and Bath.
+Lucinda Burgess lives in Bath and Stroud.
 Having started out as a painter, she is now working primarily in three dimensions.

 AWARDS & RESIDENCIES